anuvratsingh/job-board/README.md

 easy to add custom sites someone wanted to track.

  ### Ingredients
+ Everything 'should' work in docker
  - Server
     - Typescript
     - Typeorm
     - Type-GraphQL
     - Postgres (For storage)
     - Redis (For caching)
     - Express
     - Apollo GraphQL
     - Argon2 (for password hashing)
 - Web
     - Next.js
 - Mobile
     - React Native
 - Desktop
     - Electron

 #### Note Haven't decide Web, Mobile and Desktop yet
+#### The Project is a mess right now as I am trying to use docker as dev enviroment